otelo2/Obsidian-AI/README.md

 Not right now since it is hardcoded to look for the endpoint at `http://localhost:8080/`.
 I plan to make this configurable in the future.
 When that is done, it should(?) work on mobile.
 No clue tho, this is my first plugin.

+## Plans for the future?
+Once ChatGPT is no longer free, I plan to add different configurations to let you use different GPT-3 APIs.
+I want it for you to host your own endpoint or use a public one.
+Once that is done I might try to upload it to the community plugins repo but that assumes I don't get sued by Notion or OpenAI.
+Or that I don't get bored of this.

 # Credits
 TODO: Add credits correctly because I hate not giving proper credit to people
 - https://github.com/sw-yx/ai-notes/blob/main/Resources/Notion%20AI%20Prompts.md